sawdog/rippy/README.rst

 rippy
 =====

-A simple library for just hanging helper functions for reStructuredText generation.
+A simple reST library for generating reStructure Text markup.

-I find myself doing a lot of auto reStructuredText document generation, so I'm throwing this out for others to use as well.
-It's definately alpha - but hope to make it generally useful for anyone auto generating reST documentation.
+I find myself doing a lot of automatted reStructuredText document generation, and need to simplify differnet scripts and packages, so I threw this together.
+It started as part of my OraclePyDoc package.
+It's definately alpha - but hope to make it generally useful for anyone programattically generating reST markup.

-For all I know, this exists elsewhere and I couldn't find it.
-I will note I was too lazy to splunk through docutils more then 5 or 10 minutes.
+Disclaimer:  For all I know, this exists elsewhere out there.... and I couldn't find it.

-So whatever
+I will note I was too lazy to splunk through docutils more then 5 or 10 minutes....So whatever